 The dependency of electromagnetic damping

 As the distance between magnet and conductor decrease the damping force increases.
-The electromagnetic damping force is proportional to the induced eddy current, strength of magnetic field and the speed of the object.
+The electromagnetic damping force is proportional to the induced eddy current, strength of the magnetic field and the speed of the object.
 Which implies that faster the object moves, greater will be the damping and slower the motion of object lower will be damping which will result in the smooth stopping of the object.

 Physics related links:

 Stay tuned with BYJU’S to read more such interesting topics.
-Get register to ”BYJU’S-The learning App” for loads of physics related interactive and engaging videos.
+Get register to ”BYJU’S-The learning App” for loads of physics-related interactive and engaging videos.